I'm Still Here (2024 film)

-The film had its world premiere on 1 September 2024 at the 81st Venice International Film Festival, where it received critical acclaim with unanimous praise for Torres' performance, and won the Best Screenplay award.
+The film had its world premiere at the 81st Venice International Film Festival on 1 September 2024, where it won the Best Screenplay award and received critical acclaim with widespread praise for Torres' performance.
 It was named one of the Top 5 International Films of 2024 by the National Board of Review.
-At the 82nd Golden Globe Awards, Torres won the Best Actress in a Motion Picture – Drama category while the film was nominated for Best Foreign Language Film, a category in which it was also nominated at the Critics' Choice Movie Awards and the BAFTA.
-At the 97th Academy Awards, the film was nominated for Best Actress (Torres) and Best Picture, and won Best International Feature Film, becoming the first-ever Brazilian-produced film to win an Academy Award.
+At the 82nd Golden Globe Awards, Torres won the Best Actress in a Motion Picture – Drama award while the film was nominated for Best Foreign Language Film, a category in which it was also nominated at the Critics' Choice Movie Awards and the BAFTA.
+At the 97th Academy Awards, the film was nominated for Best Picture and Best Actress (Torres), and won Best International Feature Film, becoming the first-ever Brazilian-produced film to win an Academy Award.

 Soon after its release in Brazilian theaters on 7 November 2024 by Sony Pictures Releasing International, the film was the target of an unsuccessful boycott by the Brazilian far-right, which denies that the military regime was a dictatorship.
 Grossing $36 million with a budget of around $9M, it became the highest-grossing Brazilian film since the COVID-19 pandemic.